Goat Fencing 101, Everything You Need To Know

 SLCG Pro Tip: If you need a taller fencing option and only have the smaller pig or goat panels, you can stack one fence on top of the other and attach them with zip ties making a much taller version.
 I have done this in several instances on our goat farm, and they hold up surprisingly well.

-Bottom Line: A good and inexpensive option that is very sturdy and can be used successfully to keep goats contained.
-This option may not be the best if you have a larger area you hope to fence in.
+Bottom Line: Steel fence panels are good and inexpensive option that is very sturdy and can be used successfully to keep goats contained.
+This option also works well for small areas or areas you want to section off inside of a barn or shelter.

 Goat Fencing Option #2.
 Electric Fence Netting.